 Same here.
 Pleased to meet you too.
 Let’s look after each other favorably.

-Synonyms of ‘Hajimemashite’
+4. The Synonyms of ‘Hajimemashite’

-For a much more formal and friendly first impression, especially in wanting to show the other party that you would want to be acquainted with them, ‘Hajimemashite’ is still the safest bet.
-Some people would also omit ‘Hajimemashite’ and swap it with ‘Yoroshiku’ but the meaning does not carry the same.
+For a much more formal and friendly first impression, especially if you want to show the other party that you want to get to know them, ‘Hajimemashite’ is still the safest choice.
+Some people would omit ‘Hajimemashite’ and substitute ‘Yoroshiku’, but the meaning is not the same.
+I hope this helps!

-- ‘Hajimemashite’ means ‘Pleased to meet you for the first time’.
+- Hajimemashite’ means ‘Pleased to meet you for the first time’.

-- Often accompanied with ‘Yoroshiku’ in greetings.
+- Often accompanied by ‘Yoroshiku’ in greetings.

 - Can be used in any environment between different age groups and seniority levels.